-Information about the child or young person and her / his whereabouts must be kept confidential.
+Information about the child or young person and their whereabouts must be kept confidential.
 Access should preferably be restricted to named members of staff.
 This includes both paper-based and computer records.

 Before making any enquiries, the worker should consider whether there is a risk that the family will become aware that these enquiries are being made.

 When considering disclosure of confidential information to another person or agency, the child or young person should be informed, the reasons explained, and their consent sought as appropriate.

 Workers should be aware that some families will be intent on finding the child or young person and often private investigators have been used to do this.
 Many times the family may approach a third party such as a local Councillor or MP with an apparently reasonable request to contact the child or young person; do not provide information without checking with a manager and the child or young person first.

 9. Support and Action for Children and Young People

 For children and young people who stay at home they should be offered support regarding safety / escape plans and the option to deposit their DNA, passport number, finger prints and photograph with the Police.
 It is essential to devise a way of contacting them discreetly without placing them at increased risk of harm.
 This should include a code word to ensure that contact has been made with the right person.
 Consideration should also be given to the possibility that written communications including emails may be intercepted and that telephone communications may be detected, for example, through the phone bill.